 Your optometrist is the best person to perform an eye test for cataract.
 They can examine your natural lens for cloudiness using a special magnifying light (or slit-lamp biomicroscope).
 They can even see early cataracts.
 Cataracts are a normal part of the ageing process of the eye.

-Your lens becomes yellow at first and then develops opacities or cloudy areas.
-Once your cataract is starting to interfere with your quality of life, such as limiting your ability to drive or read, it’s time to talk to an eye surgeon about having your cataract removed in a microsurgery procedure.
-All patients of The Eye Practice have the following tests:
+Your lens becomes yellow at first and then develops cloudy areas.
+Your cataract may start to interfere with your quality of life.
+Cataract may limit your ability to drive or read.
+That’s when it’s time to talk to an eye surgeon about having your cataract removed in a microsurgery procedure.

 The retina can be viewed using a powerful magnifying lens.
 At The Eye Practice we routinely photograph your retina and keep these images with your records for future comparison.

-This instrument allows visualisation of the front of the eye.
+Our optometrists can view the front of the eye using this instrument.
 By using a high-powered lens, we can also see your retina.

-Many of the retinal changes that occur in macular degeneration occur under the surface where we can’t see them.
+Many of the retinal changes that occur in macular degeneration happen under the surface where we can’t see them.
 But OCT can.
-This test allows us to take an image of even the deeper layers of the retina to see what is going on under the surface.
-Using OCT allows us to pick up the clinical signs of macular degeneration before the visible signs appear.
+OCT allows us to take an image of the deeper layers of the retina to see what is going on under the surface.
+This allows us to pick up the signs of macular degeneration before the outward signs appear.
 For more on how OCT works, see our OCT page.